 YES. #PurpleLightUp is a global movement open to all disabled people and allies and we are all about the power of employee networks and resource groups.

 Although we'd obviously love you to join the PurpleSpace community we also want to hear about the great work being carried out by disability networks and resource groups across the globe.
-If you have a dedicated public webpage or social media account promoting your network/resource group, you can provide us with details and we will promote your work on our pledge page when it opens from 28th October 2019.
-And the best way is to join us on the airwaves via Twitter or Instagram.
+If you have a dedicated public webpage or social media account promoting your network/resource group, you can provide us with details and we will promote your work on our pledge page.
+And the best way is to join us on the airwaves via Twitter and Instagram.

 13. I'm not disabled myself but I support a family member, friend or colleagues with a disability.
 Can I take part?